wtw-software/wtwui/README.md

 ```

 ## wtwui.Confirmation
-Confirmation boxes are dialogs that gived the user two options: ok or cancel.
+Confirmation boxes are dialogs that gives the user two options: ok or cancel.
 You can pass most of the same parameters as with dialogs.

 #### Creating a Confimation instance
 ```javascript